robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 communicating with other systems.
 Listener API version 3 also makes it possible to modify tests and results during the test execution.

-Listeners are classes or modules with certain special methods, and they can be implemented both with Python and Java.
+Listeners are classes or modules with certain special methods.
 Listeners that monitor the whole test execution must be taken into use from the command line.
 In addition to that, `test libraries can register listeners`__ that receive notifications while that library is active.